-Nominators must submit a nomination simply stating the individual they wish to nominate through Google Forms by the first Monday in March.
-Once the initial nomination has been completed through Google Forms, the nominator will be expected to send a letter of support to the candidate by the first Friday in April for the candidate to include with their portfolio.
+Nominators must submit a nomination simply stating the individual they wish to nominate through Google Forms by the fourth Monday in February.
+Once the initial nomination has been completed through Google Forms, the nominator will be expected to send a letter of support to the candidate by the second Monday in March for the candidate to have time to include it with their portfolio.
 This letter should explain how the nominee has made significant, sustained contributions in their classroom and with their students, and the reason behind nomination for this award.

-The nominee will be contacted and asked to submit a digital portfolio to the review committee via email (PATE-award@oswego.edu) by the first Friday in April.
+The nominee will be contacted and asked to submit a digital portfolio to the review committee via email (PATE-award@oswego.edu) by the fourth Friday in March.
 Electronic submission is required (a zipped folder of PDFs or a Google Drive folder of PDFs is preferred).